spl0k/supysonic/README.md

 But using only the above commands will use a default configuration and especially storing the database in a temporary directory.
-Head over to the documentaiton for [full setup instructions][docs-setup], plus other options if you don't want to use Gunicorn.
+Head over to the documentation for [full setup instructions][docs-setup], plus other options if you don't want to use Gunicorn.

 Note that there's also an optional [daemon][docs-daemon] that watches for